Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_logging.md

 ### [Registering](#tab/tabid-registering)

-Configuring the logging fluently at registration time allows you to set it dynamically (e.g. based on settings)
+Configuring the logging fluently at register time allows you to set it dynamically (e.g. based on settings)

 You can set it thanks to this option: